mailgun/mailgun-php/README.md

 ## Usage

-You should always use Composer's autoloader in your application to automatically load the your dependencies.
-All examples below assumes you've already included this in your
+You should always use Composer's autoloader in your application to automatically load your dependencies.
+All the examples below assume you've already included this in your
 file:

 ```php